pvakaris/tracery-plusplus/README.md

 	hero.name " was slowly walking on the streets of " country.capital ", looking at the beautiful old architecture."

 ```
+## Modifiers

 Each variable can be attached a modifier:

-- .a - Adds a/an in front of the word
+- .a - adds a/an in front of the word
-- .capitalize - Capitalizes the first letter
+- .capitalize - capitalizes the first letter
 - .CAPITALIZE - capitalizes all the letters in the word
-- .ed - gives the verb a past tense.
+- .ed - gives the verb a past tense
-- .s - adds s at the end of the word to make it plural.
+- .s - adds s at the end of the word to make it plural

 ## Authors

-Vakaris Paulavicius
+Vakaris Paulavičius
 Theodore Barnes

 **Version** 1.1